heridev/smsforall-react-app/README.md

 There is a zip file including all the sources for that template, also you can download it again from envato.com

+### Linters, eslint
+If are having troubles with that configuration feel free to open the .eslintrc file and update accordingly to your needs

 ### Original content including after buying and downloading this template from envato
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).